FKouhai/go-api-test/README.md

 # Usage

-The usage of this API in my case was just for testing and fun, there will probably be an update where I containerize the application as well as I will run snyk to check if the API/container image has some known vulnerabilities, I will also push a folder with the necessary tests to check the functionality of the application and a Jenkins file, in my case to update/remove content Ive used Postman which was extremely helpful to do some manual testing
+The usage of this API in my case was just for testing and fun

+There will probably be an update where I containerize the application as well as I will run snyk to check if the API/container image has some known vulnerabilities.

+I will also push a folder with the necessary tests to check the functionality of the application and a Jenkins file, in my case to update/remove content.
+I've used Postman which was extremely helpful to do some manual testing.

 # Tools I've used

-- vscode with the ansible extension
+- vscode with the golang extension
 - Postman
 - mongodb
 - Studio 3T for mongodb (this last one is to be able to manage the collections in a visual way)